-Anyway, when you think of yellow blossoms in the garden, that spectrum of color can be pretty wide; there are so many shades of yellow.
-I'm personally not a fan of the super bright yellows and I end up eliminating flowers if their bloom is too jarring to my taste.
-But, I've decided that the soft pastel, creamy-buttery yellow of yellow wax-bells, has to be hands-down my favorite yellow in the garden.
+Anyway, when you think of yellow blossoms in the garden, that spectrum of color can be pretty broad; there are so many shades of yellow.
+I'm personally not a fan of the super bright yellows, and I end up eliminating flowers if their bloom is too jarring to my taste.
+But, I've decided that the soft pastel, the creamy-buttery yellow of yellow wax-bells, has to be hands-down my favorite yellow in the garden.

 #OTD Today is the birthday of America's first pteridologist, Daniel Cady Eaton, who was born on this day in 1834.

 A pteridologist is a person who studies ferns.

 The botanist Charles Frost told a charming story about how Eaton had fallen in love with ferns after going on a walk with his fiancé.
 At some point on their walk, she had apparently called Eaton's attention to a beautiful fern, and Eaton's desire to please her was the origin of his hyper-focus on ferns.